U.S. Veterans gather for March of the Dead

 “I wear the mask because to me, it helps represent the fact that the costs of war are so deep.”

-House says that one of those deep costs in the amount of veterans that take their own lives.
-According to the Department of Veterans Affairs, everyday 20 veterans commit suicide.
+House says that one of those deep costs in the number of veterans that take their own lives.
+According to the Department of Veterans Affairs, every day 20 veterans commit suicide.

 “It is overwhelming when you think holy crap, 20 veterans a day are committing suicide in this country?
 That should shock any conscience,” Marine Corps Veteran Adam Kokesh said.